 dictionairy page

 #shapeofalake plays with our perception of color gradients, as they appear in landscape, and puts them in context with popular instagram filters and hashtagging of landscape photography.
-The installation is composed of a series of sixteen b&w postcards and a steel object.
-Digitally created gradients are applied to significant organic shapes in these historic postcards.
+The installation is composed of a series of sixteen historic postcards and a steel object.
+Digitally created gradients are applied to significant organic shapes in the postcards.
 The object, which is inspired by a lake, corresponds in it‘s shape.
 It is varnished with flip-flop laquer from the car industry.
 Depending on the viewing angle, it‘s color shifts.

 On Solitude is a graphite drawing of a fictional mountain range, presented as a triptych.
 It is dsplayed with a page from a Latin to German dictionary, which joins the words "Gebet" (prayer) and "Gebirge" (mountains).
-On Soitude questions the influence of geographical surroundings on the appreciation of spirituality.
+On Soitude explores the influence of geographical surroundings on the appreciation of spirituality.